Servando Teresa de Mier: In exile

 The sermon initially drew no attention but one week later, Archbishop Nuñez de Haro condemned Mier to 10 years' exile in the convent of Las Caldas del Besaya in Cantabria, Spain; a perpetual ban from teaching, preaching, or hearing confessions; and the loss of his doctoral degree.

 In 1796, he was granted permission to present his case to the Council of the Indies.
 However, on his return from the Council, he took the wrong road and was arrested again.
 This time, he was confined to the Franciscan convent in Burgos.
 In 1801, he escaped and took refuge in Bayonne, France.
 From Bayonne, he passed to Bordeaux and later to Paris.
 There he was interpreter for the rich Peruvian José Sarea, Count of Gijón.

-Together with Simón Rodríguez, Simón Bolívar's former teacher, he opened an academy in Paris to teach Spanish and to translate the Atala of François-René de Chateaubriand.
-(The Atala was set in Louisiana, with an Indian heroine.)
+Together with Simón Rodríguez, Simón Bolívar's former teacher, he opened an academy in Paris to teach Spanish and to translate Atala of François-René de Chateaubriand.
+Atala was set in Louisiana, with a Native American heroine.
 Mier also wrote a dissertation against Constantin-François de Chasseboeuf, comte de Volney.

 In Paris, he came to know Chateaubriand; Lucas Alamán, then traveling as a student but later an important conservative politician in Mexico; Baron Alexander von Humboldt; and the Duke of Montmorency.
 In 1802, he left the Dominican Order and became a secular priest in Rome.

 When he returned to Madrid, he was again apprehended, this time for a satire he had written supporting Mexican independence.
 He was sent to the reformatory in Seville, from which he escaped in 1804.
 However, he was again arrested and returned to prison, where he spent three years.
 Then the Pope named him his domestic prelate, because he had converted two rabbis to Catholicism.

 In the war between France and Spain, he returned to Spain as military chaplain of the Volunteers of Valencia.
 He was present at many battles.
 In Belchite, he was taken prisoner by the French, but he was able to escape again (for the fifth time).
 He presented himself to General Blake, who recommended him to the Junta of Seville for his services.
 The Regency in Cádiz granted him an annual pension of 3,000 pesos.

 He moved to London, where he collaborated with José María Blanco on El Español, a newspaper that supported the independence movements in Latin America.